RyotaBannai/laravel-graphql/lighthouse-laravel/my-laravel-app/readme.md

 - [Ref](https://stackoverflow.com/questions/50684231/what-is-an-exclamation-point-in-graphql)
 ### The **Root** Types
 - `Query`: Every GraphQL schema **must** have a `Query type` which contains `the queries your API offers`.
 Think of `queries as REST resources` which can take arguments and return a fixed result.
 - `Mutation` In contrast to the Query type, the fields of the `Mutation type` are `allowed to change data on the server`.
-In other words, you can insert, update, delete db data with `Mutation type`.
+In other words, you can insert, update, delete db data with `Mutation type`. <<`You don't need to define create, update methods in Eloquent model to do this.
+ALl completed by GraphQL.`>>
 ```graphql
 type Mutation {
   createUser(name: String!, email: String!, password: String!): User